The Night Austin Proves Why It's the Live Music Capital

 The Elephant Room, Midnight

-This is where the night changed.
+This is where the night changes.

 The Food Truck, 1AM